JesusGPriego/HTML5-Learning/README.md

 In this lesson I've learnt new HTML5 form tags and attributes.
 These 'new' tags make it easier to validate forms, which is always nice!
+I've also learnt about datalists, but it requires some CSS to works as intended (At least in Firefox).